keebs5225/RESTful-express-server/docsForStudents/class-code-along.md

 ## Project Setup
 ### Step 1: Initialize the Project
-Create a clone of your Express server repo and/or project directory (I'd highly recommend making a separate repo for this):
 Now, install the required dependencies in the new project directory:

 ```